 ○ For applicants with multiple EPA permits, inform EPA permit writers from other offices in the region that your office has received a permit application from the applicant.

-○ Designate EPA point(s) of contact that community members can contact to discuss environmental justice concerns or questions of a technical nature about the permit application.
+○ Designate EPA point(s) of contact that the community can contact to discuss environmental justice concerns or questions of a technical nature about the permit application.

 ○ Use plain language when communicating with the public.

-○ Use communication techniques that community members value, such as direct mailings, posters, articles in local newspapers, and emails to list serves.
+○ Use communication techniques the community values, such as direct mailings, posters, articles in local newspapers, and emails to list serves.

 ○ Offer translation services for communities with multi-lingual populations (including interpreters at public meetings or translations of public documents).

-○ Make key documents on the proposed project readily accessible to community members, using a variety of media tools (paper copies, online, etc.), when appropriate.
+○ Make key documents on the proposed project readily accessible to the community, using a variety of media tools (paper copies, online, etc.), when appropriate.

-○ Hold public meetings at times and places in neighboring communities best designed to afford the public a meaningful chance to attend.
+○ Hold public meetings at times and places in the community best designed to afford the public a meaningful chance to attend.

-○ After the permit has been issued, make available to community members a summary of EPA's comment responses and provide information on where community members can find the entire comment response document.
+○ After the permit has been issued, make available to the community a summary of EPA's comment responses and provide information on where the community can find the entire comment response document.

 Communicating with the Permit Applicant: